Jearde/git-tutorial/doc/additions.md

 ## Deploy Keys
 Deploy keys allow read-only or read-write access to a repository.
 They are useful for automated deployments or continuous integration systems.

+## Git Stash
+`git stash` is a command in Git that allows you to temporarily save changes that you have made but do not want to commit yet.
+It takes your modified tracked files and staged changes, saves them away for later use, and then reverts them to your last commit.

+The stash is a place where you can store changes that you don't want to commit immediately.
+You can return to them later and apply them to your working tree.

+Basic usage example:
+- `git stash save "Your message"`: This command stashes your changes and allows you to add a message describing what the stash is for.
+- `git stash list`: This command lists all of your stashes.
+- `git stash apply`: This command applies the most recent stash.
+You can also specify a stash by its name to apply it.
+- `git stash drop`: This command deletes the most recent stash.
+You can also specify a stash by its name to delete it.
+- `git stash pop`: This command applies the most recent stash and then immediately drops it from your stash list.
+You can also specify a stash by its name to pop it.